-In the year 2023, CAB Bank had played a vital role to contribute to ongoing economic activities and continued to provide loans to customers.
+In the year 2024, CAB Bank had played a vital role to contribute to ongoing economic activities and continued to provide loans to customers.
 We rolled out and successfully implemented key strategies such as:

 - 1) upgrading IT infrastructure

 - 2) expanding retail deposit portfolio

-- 3) growing assets in the target group micro and small-medium businesses that needed proper funding to sustain and expand their businesses.
+- 3) growing assets in the target group micro and small-medium businesses.